IUREDCap/redcap-etl/docs/ConfigurationGuide.md

 <td>autogen_include_complete_fields</td>
 <td>
 Set to 1 or 'true' to include form complete fields in the auto-generated transformation rules.
-By default, they wil not be included.
+By default, they will not be included.
 </td>
 </tr>